 The Birdsville and Bedourie aerodromes are located on the outskirts of both townships with both airstrips sealed.
-Regular established passenger services to Brisbane via Mount Isa are provided from Birdsville and Bedourie.
-The airstrips are also used by light aircraft during major tourist events.
+Regular established passenger services to Brisbane and Mount Isa are provided from Birdsville and Bedourie.
+The airstrips are also used by light aircraft.

-The Betoota airstrip is also located just outside of town and is unsealed, used only intermittently during tourist events and for emergency evacuations.
+The Betoota airstrip is also located just outside of town and is unsealed, used only intermittently by light aircraft and for emergency evacuations.